spooknik/Photopea-Appimage/README.md

 # Photopea-Appimage

 This is a simple [AppImage](https://appimage.org/) for [Photopea](https://www.photopea.com/).
-It was made in [Electron](https://electronjs.org/) and then build as an AppImage. **This is WIP**, see known issues below.
+It was made in [Electron](https://electronjs.org/) and then build as an AppImage.

 It works exactly like the browser version does.
-You need to be online to use it, but once the application is loaded, you can disconnect from the Internet.
+You need to be online to load the application, but once the application is loaded, you can disconnect from the Internet.
+The app can function without an active internet connection if it has been cached.

-Download '[Photopea-AppImage](https://github.com/spooknik/Photopea-Appimage/releases/download/1.1.0/Photopea_1.1.0.AppImage)', make executable, and double click.
+Download '[Photopea-AppImage](https://github.com/spooknik/Photopea-Appimage/releases/download/1.2.0/Photopea_1.2.0.AppImage)', make executable, and double click.

 If somethings goes wrong or doesn't look right inside the app, delete ~/.config/Photopea.
 This is the cache folder location for the app.